freifunk-gluon/gluon/docs/user/getting_started.rst

     make update                                                  # Get other repositories used by Gluon make                                                         # Build Gluon

 When calling make, the OpenWRT build environment is prepared/updated.
+In case of errors read the messages carefully and try to fix the stated issues (e.g. install tools not available yet).
 To rebuild the images only, just use:

 ::